|

 the USA Diving Winter Nationals at the Allan Jones Intercollegiate

-Aquatic Center.
-UT’s Lamp Earns Sixth in Platform Quarterfinals, Earns Spot in Semis The Knoxville native will compete tomorrow morning at the USA Winter Nationals By Todd Mounce KNOXVILLE,
+Lamp Earns Sixth in Platform Quarterfinals, Earns Spot in Semis

 Tenn. - University of Tennessee redshirt sophomore Tori Lamp notched a